foggynight/CRL/README.md

 # crl

-The **C Results Library** is a zero-dependency catch-all toolkit written for C/C++ with a focus on reusability and performance.
+The **C Results Library** is a zero-dependency catch-all toolkit for C/C++ focusing on reusability and performance.

 ## Components